school-of-data/GIS-curriculum/philippines/module9/module9.md

 Figure 9.28 - Result of identify all pixel values that are below 200 meters using the Raster Calculator

-As we can see in the TOC, the raster layer we have obtained has only 2 values 0 and 1.
+The result will be named `Output`.
+You can rename this to `< 200`.
+As we can see in the Layers Panel, the raster layer we have obtained has only 2 values 0 and 1.
 That is because we have used a rational operation, a comparison, therefore every pixel that is below 200 meters received value = 1 and all above, value = 0.
 We can test this by using the `Value Tool`.
 Figure 9.29 presents only pixels of value 1, in other words the pixels we are interested in for our exercise.

 ![Spatial distribution of all pixels of value 1, meaning with altitude lower than 200 meters](media/fig929.png "Spatial distribution of all pixels of value 1, meaning with altitude lower than 200 meters")